Everything you need to know about your baby’s vision

-The visual system of a newborn infant takes some time to develop.
+A baby’s vision will take some time to develop.
 In the first week of life, babies don’t see much detail.
 Their first view of the world is indistinct and only in shades of gray.

 How you care for your own body during your pregnancy is extremely important for the development of your baby’s body and mind, including the eyes and the vision centers in the brain.

-Be sure to follow the instructions your OB/GYN doctor gives you regarding proper nutrition, including supplements, and the proper amount of rest you need during your pregnancy.
+Be sure to follow the instructions your OB-GYN gives you regarding proper nutrition, including supplements, and get the proper amount of rest you need during your pregnancy.

-Smoking is particularly hazardous during pregnancy, as cigarette smoke contains an estimated 3,000 different chemicals that can potentially harm humans including carbon monoxide, a known fetal toxin.
+Smoking is particularly hazardous during pregnancy, as cigarette smoke contains an estimated 3,000 different chemicals that can potentially harm humans — including carbon monoxide, a known fetal toxin.

 Even taking common medications like aspirin can be dangerous to your baby when you are pregnant, increasing the risk of low birth weight and problems during delivery.
 Low birth weight has been associated with an increased risk of vision problems in infants.